adamgora/react-simon-game/README.md

-Simon Says game built with ReactJS as part of the FreeCodeCamp course ( work in progress )
+Simon game built with ReactJS as part of the FreeCodeCamp course ( work in progress )